sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-weather</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A weather application for GNOME
+Short desc    : A weather application for GNOME
 URL          : https://wiki.gnome.org/Apps/Weather
-Лицензия     : GPLv2+ and LGPLv2+ and MIT and CC-BY and CC-BY-SA
+License      : GPLv2+ and LGPLv2+ and MIT and CC-BY and CC-BY-SA
-Описание     : gnome-weather is a weather application for GNOME
+Descript     : gnome-weather is a weather application for GNOME
 ```

 </details>